itsamoreh/andreemakes.com/README.md

 ## What is this?

 This is the block theme for [andreemakes.com](https://andreemakes.com).
-This theme was created using the [Block Theme Starter](https://github.com/itsamoreh/block-theme-starter).
+This theme was created using [itsamoreh/block-theme-starter](https://github.com/itsamoreh/block-theme-starter).

 ## Local Environment